 With eyes beyond the limited ken of mortals,

-You will find the horrible truth,
+There you will find the horrible truths,

 Echoed out among the myriad worlds.